Category: Climate

 Garden on Fire

-After last year’s calm, this summer season has again been rife with wildfires, both big and close to housing areas.
+After last year’s calm, this summer season has again been rife with wildfires, some of them big and close to housing areas.
 In early September we’ve had our own scare in the neighborhood.
-I was just coming back from a walk shortly before noon, when I saw thick clouds of gray-brown smoke coming from our neighborhood.
-I…
+I was just coming back from a walk shortly before noon, when I saw thick clouds of gray-brown smoke coming from our…

 In the shade